-Commissioner Keefe called the special meeting to order.
+Commissioner Keefe called the special meeting to order and welcomed everyone.
 The purpose of this meeting is to conduct a community meeting to provide a presentation on the American Rescue Plan and to gather public input.
-Commissioner Keefe provided opening remarks and introduced members of the ARP Committee.
-Commissioner Keefe also recognized in attendance Town of Godwin Mayor Willie Burnette and former Judge and County Commissioner Talmadge Baggett.
-Mayor Burnette welcomed everyone to the Town of Godwin and thanked them for coming.
+Commissioner Keefe provided opening remarks about the ARP and introduced members of the ARP Committee.
+Commissioner Keefe recognized Town of Hope Mills Mayor Jackie Warner.
+Mayor Warner introduced Commissioner Jessie Bellflower and Town of Hope Mills staff in attendance.
+Mayor Warner stated the Town of Hope Mills received an ARP allocation of \$5.46M and if the funds are leveraged with the county and other sources, the Town of Hope Mills can do more with its share.